Alemenew/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **5-execute** script is used for to add execute permission to the owner of the file hello.

 **6-multiple_permissions** script is used for to adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+**7-everybody** script is used for add exection permission to the owner the group and other user to hello file.